jbostoen/itop-jb-report-generator/readme.md

 ## Documentation
 See [Documentation](documentation.md)

+## Professional support

+Get in touch to get this up and running and/or have custom made reports for your organization.

 ## Sponsor features

 You can sponsor the development of these features:

-[ ] Periodic e-mail reports (daily, monthly, ...) based on a predefined OQL
+- [ ] Periodic e-mail reports (daily, monthly, ...) based on a predefined OQL

 Feel free to suggest other ideas!